-- Enter our lot from Compton Road and travel 5 mph along the shared lane with buses and daycare vans. - -Cars will use the 'car only' lane to travel the left side parking spots while bus and daycare will use the 'bus only' lane to travel the right grass side parking spots. - -Traffic will hug the yellow line and stay as close to the vehicle in front of them.
+- Enter our lot from Banning Road and travel 5 mph along the shared lane with buses and daycare vans.

+-Cars will use the 'car only' lane to travel the left side parking spots while bus and daycare will use the 'bus only' lane to travel the right grass side parking spots.

+-Traffic will hug the yellow line and stay as close to the vehicle in front of them.

-- -Wait for a staff member to direct cars into lanes 1, 2, 3 and 4 and buses/daycare vans to the curbside lane. - -Once in the lane, pull your vehicle as close to the vehicle in front of you (do not block crosswalk). - Have your identification tag ready while you are in your vehicle.
-A staff member will be by to collect your number prior to your student leaving the building.
+-Wait for a staff member to direct cars into car lanes and buses/daycare vans to the curbside lane.

+-Once in the lane, pull your vehicle as close to the vehicle in front of you (do not block crosswalk).

+• Have your identification tag ready while you are in your vehicle.
 Once you exit the car you will need to take your ID # card with you so we can ensure that it matches the students tag prior to releasing them.
+You will need this card daily to ensure safety.